KauzClay/docs-tap/cartographer-conventions/reference/image-config.hbs.md

 # ImageConfig for Cartographer Conventions

-This reference topic describes the ImageConfig object you can use with Cartographer Conventions.
+This reference topic describes the `ImageConfig` object you can use with Cartographer Conventions.

 ## Overview

-The image configuration object holds the name of the image, the [BOM](bom.md), and the [OCI image configuration](https://github.com/opencontainers/image-spec/blob/main/config.md) with image metadata from the repository.
+The image configuration object holds the name of the image, the [BOM](bom.hbs.md), and the [OCI image configuration](https://github.com/opencontainers/image-spec/blob/main/config.md) with image metadata from the repository.

 [OCI image configuration](https://github.com/opencontainers/image-spec/blob/main/config.md) contains the metadata from the image repository.

-The [BOM](bom.md) represents the content of the image and may be zero or more per image.
+The [BOM](bom.hbs.md) represents the content of the image and can be zero or more per image.

 ```json
 {